Women of Washington

 Women of Washington is an educational organization with a focus on understanding local, national, and global issues that are critical to our world today.

 WOW presents a monthly film as an alternative medium for education, entertainment, and promoting classical liberalism: a philosophy committed to the ideal of limited government and liberty of individuals including freedom of religion, speech, press, assembly, and free markets.
-The film group generally meets on the third Thursday evening of the month.
+The film group generally meets one Wednesday evening of the month.
+Film nights do not conflict with Speaker events or generally occur on the same Wednesday as Book Club.

 For information on the films, to RSVP to a film event or be added to the email contact list, contact [email protected].